IBM-Cloud/docs/services/vpn/index.md

   		* disabled: the SA is disabled until the timeout value expires
   		* restart: the SA is put on hold until the timeout value expires, after which the SA is renegotiated
   		* restart-by-peer: the SA is put on hold and the connection information is retained; a new connection is established after the peer initiates a connection request
-  	* **IPSec Policy**: Select the IPSec policy.
+  	* **IPsec Policy**: Select the IPsec policy.
   	* **Keep Alive Timeout**: Timeout value in seconds after which the session is terminated.
 Default value: 120.
 Range: 6-86400.
 The keep alive timeout value must be higher than the keep alive interval value.
   4. Select **SAVE**.

   **Note:** The connection can take up to a minute to activate.
 During this time, the GUI does auto refresh to reflect the most recent status.
 If the connection is not active even after a minute, manually refresh the screen to see the status.
 If the status is still inactive, verify the connection information.

 **Important:** If you are using a web application, you must bind the web application to the Docker container you are using.
-This binding is required for the traffic to pass through the IPSec VPN tunnel.
+This binding is required for the traffic to pass through the IPsec VPN tunnel.

 **Important:** The IBM VPN service currently operates in initiator mode.
 To initiate the VPN connection, a data packet must flow out from the IBM VPN gateway to your on-premises data center or SoftLayer server.
 Once the VPN connection is established, traffic can flow in either direction between endpoints of the VPN connection.